 Testing services are available to all full-time and part-time employees.
 These services are not available to the general public or immediate family members.
 Walk-in service for COVID-19 testing for employees is not currently available.
 Health Services appreciates your diligence in following appropriate testing procedures to assure the Health Clinic is able to support the entire campus community efficiently and effectively.

-- In health care clinical settings, and in the counseling center (wearing a mask is required);
+- In health care clinical settings, and in the counseling center and health services clinic (wearing a mask is required);

 - When you have been exposed to someone with COVID-19;

 - When you are instructed to wear a mask by a healthcare provider; administrator or professor

 - If you feel ill with upper respiratory symptoms or you are COVID-positive, and isolate.